 Betty Sutherland Trail Park

 A flat, paved 1.85 km linear trail along the Don River east of Don Mills Rd near Sheppard.
-Connects to the larger Don Valley trail network.
+When open, it connects to the larger Don Valley trail network via boardwalk bridges.

 G. Ross Lord Park